Is CGI too advanced for its own good?

 - You can check out the reviews here (and the trailer, if you’re feeling brave): www.imdb.com/title/tt0338348/criticreviews?ref_=tt_ov_rt

-- Most filmmakers try to avoid it: www.lafilm.edu/blog/the-uncanny-valley/
+- Most filmmakers are aware of uncanny valley and try to avoid it: www.lafilm.edu/blog/the-uncanny-valley/